 Code Description 450 Gifted (A.R.S. §15-779.03) 456 College Credit Exam Incentives (A.R.S. §15-249.06) 457 Results-based Funding (A.R.S. §15-249.08, repealed Laws 2023, Ch.
-142, §2) 460 Environmental Special Plate (A.R.S. §37-1015) 484 Failing Schools Tutoring Grant (A.R.S. §15-241) Arizona Industry Credentials Incenti 465-499 Other State Projects monies must be recorded in Fund 5 500 School Plant -Accounts for monies received from the s property and used as specified in A.R.S. §15-1102.
-Howe land originally purchased with ADOA Division of School the State in accordance with A.R.S. §41-5741(F). ever, monies received from the sale of Facilities monies must be returned to 501-504 Districts may establish subfunds in this rang purposes, to account for monies received that a A.R.S. §15-1102.
-510 Food Service -Accounts for the financial operations o purpose the preparation and serving of regular and incidwith school functions.
-A.R.S. §15-1154 511-514 Districts that receive Fresh Fruits and Vegetab grant monies must establish subfunds in this grant.
-These funds should roll up to Fund 510 to range to separately account for each 515 Civic Center - The district's governing board may permit the use of school facilities under its direction for civic activities as defined in A.R.S. §15-1105, such as parent-teacher association meetings, public forums, lectures, and clubs.
+142, §2) 460 Environmental Special Plate (A.R.S. §37-1015) 484 Failing Schools Tutoring Grant (A.R.S. §15-241) Arizona Industry Credentials Incentiv 465-499 Other State Projects monies must be recorded in Fund 597 500 School Plant-Accounts for monies received from the sproperty and used as specified in A.R.S. §15-1102.
+Howelend originally purchased with ADOA Division of School the State in accordance with A.R.S. §41-5741(F).
+501-504 Districts may establish subfunds in this rangurposes, to account for monies received that a A.R.S. §15-1102. ever, monies received from the sale of la Facilities monies must be returned to ge, that roll up to 500 for reporting 510 Food Service -Accounts for the financial operations of school activities that have as their purpose the preparation and serving of regular and incidental meals and snacks in connection with school functions.
+A.R.S. §15-1154 511-514 Districts that receive Fresh Fruits and Vegetal grant monies must establish subfunds in this grant.
+These funds should roll up to Fund 510 range to separately account for each 515 Civic Center- The district's governing board may permit the use of school facilities under its direction for civic activities as defined in A.R.S. §15-1105, such as parent-teacher association meetings, public forums, lectures, and clubs.
 Monies received for use of school facilities and the related expenditures must be accounted for in this fund.
 In accordance with A.R.S. §15-342(29), if program needs are met, excess monies may be used for maintenance and operation or unrestricted capital outlay purposes.
 Upon termination of the civic center school program, any unused monies must be transferred to the School Plant Fund (500).
-520 Community School -Accounts for revenues and expend skill development for all citizens in accordance with A.R.S.
-A.R.S. §15-342(30), if program needs are met, excess more operation or unrestricted capital outlay purposes.
-Upon program, any unused monies must be transferred to the M A.R.S. §15-1143 S. §15-1141 et seq.
-In accordance with nies may be used for maintenance and termination of a community school 525 Auxiliary Operations-Accounts for revenues and e operations, athletic operations, and miscellaneous distri- include the sale or rental of books, supplies and mate noncredit, educational, or recreational activities; deposits gate receipts and concession sales; and other miscellaneou to account for revenues and expenditures of monies co- activities to be taken as a tax credit by the taxpayer in acc spent on the activities for which they are collected.
-Distr ensure that tax credit monies are used only for allowable e school and purpose designated by the taxpayer. ct-related operations.
-Revenues may rials; course fees; fees for optional, for the use of district supplies; athletic is receipts.
-This fund may also be used ollected in support of extracurricular ordance with A.R.S. §43-1089.01 and icts must maintain detailed records to
+520 Community School-Accounts for revenues and expensively skill development for all citizens in accordance with A.R.S.
+A.R.S. §15-342(30), if program needs are met, excess mo operation or unrestricted capital outlay purposes.
+Upon program, any unused monies must be transferred to the M.A.R.S. §15-1143 S. §15-1141 et seq.
+In accordance with nies may be used for maintenance and termination of a community school 525 Auxiliary Operations-Accounts for revenues and experations, athletic operations, and miscellaneous distriction include the sale or rental of books, supplies and mater noncredit, educational, or recreational activities; deposits gate receipts and concession sales; and other miscellaneous to account for revenues and expenditures of monies conactivities to be taken as a tax credit by the taxpayer in accession the activities for which they are collected.
+Districtions on the activities are used only for allowable exchool and purpose designated by the taxpayer. ict-related operations.
+Revenues may crials; course fees; fees for optional, for the use of district supplies; athletic as receipts.
+This fund may also be used collected in support of extracurricular cordance with A.R.S. §43-1089.01 and cicts must maintain detailed records to